kenjdavidson/yahoo-fantasy-ruby/README.md

 ## Development

+### Development Container

+Development is done within a [development container](https://code.visualstudio.com/docs/remote/containers) that can easily be used within **vscode** (and possibly/eventually) (Github Codespaces)[https://github.com/features/codespaces]:

+> Should make a `docker-compose` file at some point, but that's future Ken's problem

+The `devcontainer` post install script is configured to run `bin/setup` (described below).

+> Note that when you first set this up, you may need to restart some of the plugins (solargraph, ruby test explorer, etc).
+This is due to `bundle install` requiring `gemspec` requiring `YahooFantasy::VERSION`, but copying those files to the Image seems to go against the point of docker.
+Not a huge deal, just remember to restart them using the command palette.

+### Manual

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-### Development Container

-Development is done within a [development container](https://code.visualstudio.com/docs/remote/containers) that can easily be used within **vscode** (and possibly/eventually) (Github Codespaces)[https://github.com/features/codespaces]:

-> Should make a `docker-compose` file at some point, but that's future Ken's problem

 ## Contributing